redis-rs/redis-rs/README.md

 ## Development

-To test `redis` you're going to need to be able to test with the Redis Modules, to do this you must set the following environment variables before running the test script
+To test `redis` you're going to need to be able to test with the Redis Modules, to do this you must set the following environment variable before running the test script

-- `REDIS_RS_REDIS_JSON_PATH` = The absolute path to the RedisJSON module (Usually called `librejson.so`).
+- `REDIS_RS_REDIS_JSON_PATH` = The absolute path to the RedisJSON module (Either `librejson.so` for Linux or `librejson.dylib` for MacOS).

+- Please refer to this [link](https://github.com/RedisJSON/RedisJSON) to access the RedisJSON module:

 <!-- As support for modules are added later, it would be wise to update this list -->